Fantom-Factory/afSizzle/readme.md

         }
     }

 2).
-Run 'Example.fan' as a Fantom script from the command line:
+Run `Example.fan` as a Fantom script from the command line:

     C:\> fan Example.fan
     Hello from Sizzle!